LaPingvino/courier-badi/README.md

 This license is available with a FAQ at https://scripts.sil.org/OFL

+Note that this project is a derivative of Courier Prime, also released under this same license but with the reserved name Courier Prime Source.
+Courier itself is a public domain name and Badi is a name from Bahá'í history.

 ## Repository Layout

 This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.